Avesta-FA/Avesta-FA.github.io/_pages/about.md

 title: "About"
 ---

 My passion for cyber security grew at the age of 18.
 I like to learn & teach cyber security.
+On my spare time I cook, walk, watch movies and play table tennis.